-First elected MP for the riding of Churchill in 2008 and re-elected in 2011, Niki Ashton has been a strong voice for equality in Parliament.
+First elected MP for Churchill riding in 2008 and re-elected in 2011, Niki Ashton has a track record of standing up for Northern and Indigenous people.

-A former instructor with University College of the North, she has an MA in International Affairs (Carleton University) and a BA in Global Political Economy (University of Manitoba).
-She is completing her PhD in Peace and Conflict Studies at the Art Mauro Centre at the University of Manitoba.
-She is fluent in four languages: English, French, Spanish and Greek, her mother-tongue, and has studied four others.
+A former instructor with University College of the North, Niki has an MA in International Affairs from Carleton University and a BA in Global Political Economy from the University of Manitoba—where she is pursuing her PhD in Peace and Conflict Studies.
+She is fluent in four languages: English, French, Spanish and Greek (her mother tongue) and has studied four others.

-Niki lives with her partner Ryan Barker, in the city of Thompson, Manitoba, where she was born and raised.
+Niki lives with her partner Ryan Barker in Thompson, where she was born and raised.